-- Is there a minimum sales requirement in order to be considered as a member?
+- Is there a minimum sales requirement in order to apply?

-- Does the Screening Committee interview me when they are considering my application?
+- Does the screening committee interview me when considering my application?

 At this time, fair trade certification is only available for certain types of products—mostly agricultural and commodity items.
-Many FTF members who sell commodities and agricultural goods have also pursued fair trade certification for their products.
-However, fair trade product certification is not required to become an FTF member.
-Our members find that FTF membership is a useful way to distinguish themselves in the market as organizations that are fully dedicated to fair trade.
+Product certification is not required to become an FTF member.
+Our members find that FTF membership is a useful way to distinguish themselves in the market as 360° fair trade businesses.

-Historically, approximately 50-60% of all applicants are accepted as FTF members.
-Some applicants are denied the first time they apply, but are accepted later after making changes to their business model.
-FTF always strives to make the application process productive, meaningful, and informative, both for applicants that are accepted and applicants that are denied.
-After the Screening Committee makes their decision, FTF provides feedback and explanation to the applicant.
+Historically, ~60-65% of all applicants are accepted as FTF members.
+Some applicants are not accepted the first time they apply, but are accepted later after making changes to their business.
+The FTF always strives to make the application process productive, meaningful, and informative, for applicants regardless of acceptance.

-Organizations based outside of the U.S. and Canada are not eligible for FTF membership.
-However, there are a number of other options available.
-FTF encourages fair trade organizations located outside the U.S. and Canada to apply for membership in the World Fair Trade Organization (WFTO), the global network for fully committed fair trade organizations.
-WFTO also has regional and country-based fair trade networks, including the Cooperation for Fair Trade in Africa (COFTA), WFTO-Asia, WFTO-Latin America, and more.
+Organizations based outside of the USA and Canada are not eligible for FTF membership.
+The FTF encourages fair trade organizations located outside the USA and Canada to apply for membership in the World Fair Trade Organization (WFTO), the global network for fair trade producer organizations.

 Fair trade is a tool for poverty alleviation in the Global South.
-Products made in the U.S., Canada, and other countries with high levels of economic development—for example, products made by local artists in the U.S.— are not considered fair trade products under the FTF Code of Practice.
-The reason for the focus on products from the Global South is that artisans and farmers in those regions face greater economic and social difficulties, as well as greater structural barriers to sustainable development.
+Products made in the USA, Canada, and other countries with high levels of economic development—for example, products made by local artists in the USA — are not considered fair trade products under the FTF Code of Practice.

 With very few exceptions, yes.
-However, it is acceptable for FTF members to sell a small amount of items that are not available through fair trade supply chains—for example, educational items like books and CDs, and items like cups and coffee stirs.
-For more detailed information, please refer to the Sourcing Requirements on pages 10-12 of the Code of Practice.
+It is acceptable for FTF members to sell a small amount of items that are not available through fair trade supply chains—for example, educational items like books and CDs, and other items necessary for the sale of fair trade products, like cups and coffee stirrers.
+To learn more, please refer to the Sourcing Requirements in the Code of Practice.

 FTF members may not sell non-fair trade items produced in the Global South.

-No. The Screening Coordinator acts as the liaison between applicants and the Screening Committee.
-All application materials are collected in writing so that they can be easily shared with the Screening Committee members.
+No. The Membership Manager acts as the liaison between applicants and the screening committee.
+All application materials are collected in writing.